ashwin/coursera-heterogeneous/README.md

 To run each assignment:

 - You will need to edit each assignment's Scheme through the Product, Edit Scheme menu
- - Select the Run build action settings and, under the Arguments tab, enter the arguments that will be passed to the program when it launches
- - Make sure that, for each data set file, you enter that file's absolute path
+ - Select the Run build action settings and, under the Arguments tab, enter the arguments that will be passed to the program when it launches (make sure that you enter each data set file's absolute path)
 - Compile and run!

 On Unix with the command line